samtron1412/docs/programming/programming.md

               used to machine code, for direct execution on the hardware.

+## Mastering a programming language

+- Use language as much as you can.
+Make many things from this language.
+  Make it fun.
+- Read the docs about language: best practice, API, frameworks, design pattern, books
+- Read other people's code and improve this.
+- Support your code - every bug becomes a tour of your worst decisions.
+- Learn a very different paradigm

 # Principles of Good Programming

 The principles of good programming are closely related to principles of